 If the early months were the best of times, Covid-19 gave us the worst of times.
 The fear and concern.
 The illness and loneliness.
 The loss of jobs and freedoms.
 The break from our worship as a community of christians.
-But we have risen to the challenge
+But we have risen to the challenge.

 The best has been the ingenuity of our worship.
 Finding ways to run on-line services during Easter week.
-Developing a regular virtual service each week with readings, hymns, prayers, refections and breaking new ground in how an engaging church service can help us think about our faith.
+Developing a regular virtual Zoom service each week with readings, hymns, prayers, refections and breaking new ground in how an engaging church service can help us think about our faith.
 Introducing for a while a Wednesday evening simple eucharist - with masks unfortunately.
 Opening the church for private prayer each Sunday for a time.
 Continuing the Wednesday/Friday morning prayers via Zoom.
 All has extended our reach and christian fellowship.